Felix-Redwood/Data-Centric-Development-Milestone-Project/Testing.md

     'Name' field contains the Element's name).
     2. Try to update the Element without the 'name' field filled and verify that an error message appears.
     3. Try to update the Element without the 'vignette' field filled and verify that an error message appears.
-    4. Try to update the Element without a selected 'category' and verify that an error message appears.
+    4. Try to update the Element without a selected 'category' and verify that no new element is added.
-    5. Try to update the Element without a selected 'subcategory' and verify that an error message appears.
+    5. Try to update the Element without a selected 'subcategory' and verify that no new element is added.

 * Toggling an Element's 'important' status from the 'Elements' page: